LawanGoud/Python-/README.md

 ## Compare Sum of the Digits

 Write a program that reads a two digit number N. The N consists of only two digits.
 Check if the sum of the digits of N is greater than 7.

+## Validate Password

+Write a program to check if the given string is a valid password or not.
+A string is considered as a valid password if the number of characters present is greater than 7.